victor-villca/tipping_app/README.md

 ### Description
 The Tipping App is a mobile application designed to calculate tips based on a given bill amount and tip percentage.
 It provides a user-friendly interface for entering the bill amount and adjusting the tip percentage using a seek bar.
 The app then calculates the tip amount and the total bill including the tip.
+This is a project I built to practice my coding skills.
 ### Installation
 To install and run the Tipping App, follow these steps:
 1. Clone the repository